About Me

 RoboCup Major @work

-In the RoboCup @work team "Robotto", I helped to build an autonomous mobile robot for the transport of work items in factories.
+In the RoboCup @work team "RobOTTO", I helped to build an autonomous mobile robot for the transport of work items in factories.
 From 2015 until 2018, I was responsible for the development of the state machine, world model, task planner, and object recognition.
 In 2017, we achieved the 2nd place at the World Cup.

 RoboCup Junior Rescue-B